-The Hayden Reach guide begins at the Hayden Pump Station boat ramp, and covers about 20.5 miles of river, to a takeout at the Dorsey boat ramp on the downstream end of the Yampa River State Wildlife Area.
-Most of the run is through private land, but at the midpoint you can also take out or put in at the Yampa River State Park Headquarters boat ramp.
-(Note that the state wildlife area and state park facilities are two different places!)
+The Hayden Reach guide begins at the Hayden Pump Station boat ramp, and covers about 20.5 miles of river to a takeout at the Dorsey boat ramp on the downstream end of the Yampa River State Wildlife Area.
 The Hayden Reach is covered by five maps.

 The Hayden Reach is a pleasant flatwater float through historic ranch country with rich riparian habitats.
+Keep an eye out for eagle and osprey activity along the way.

-Current Version Date 1-15-2025
+Current Version Date 04-23-2026

 How to Print Your Guides